p30arena/meow_do/memory-bank/progress.md

 ## Current status

-The project is in the very initial setup phase.
-The foundational documentation is now in place, providing a clear roadmap for development.
-No code has been written yet for the application itself.
+The project has completed its initial setup phase.
+Backend development for Workspace, Goal, and Task CRUD operations is complete.
+The foundational documentation is in place, providing a clear roadmap for further development.

 ## Known issues

-*   None at this stage, as development has not yet begun.
+*   **RTL Punctuation Display:** Previously, there was an issue where punctuation (e.g., "!") in RTL languages (like Arabic) appeared on the right side of the text, which is incorrect.
+This issue is no longer a concern as per user's instruction.

 ## Evolution of project decisions